prethora/typescript_smtp_email_aggregator_relay/README.md

 live test server listening on 0.0.0.0:5050
 ```

-Hit Ctrl+C to exit this list.
+Hit Ctrl+C to exit this log.

 Additionally, in the installation directory you can run: